 Applying for Secondary Schools

-You can apply for up to 6 schools, putting them in order of preference.
+You can apply for schools, putting them in order of preference.
 Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child, neither does naming a school more than once.

 It is important to check whether any of your chosen secondary schools require a Supplementary Form to be completed.
 This must be returned directly to the school being applied for.

-Further information can be found on the Kent County Council's website which can be accessed here.
+Further information can be found on Kent County Council's website.

 We recommend you still accept the place your child has been offered.
 This will not affect your appeal and will guarantee your child has a school place if your appeal is unsuccessful.
 If your appeal is successful you must remember to tell the school you were originally offered that you no longer want the place.